FKD13/PingT/README.md

 ## Installation

 First install the `fping` program per instruction of your operating system.
-For systems using apt `apt install fping` should suffice.
+For systems using apt `apt install fping` should be sufficient.

 Then either build the program yourself as instructed bellow or download it from the [releases](https://github.com/FKD13/PingTUI/releases) page.
 Place the binary in a location that is included in your PATH.